Receive £948 in recognition of the time involved in taking part in this trial

 - You will need to attend a screening appointment so we can determine if you are suitable to take part in the trial.

-- During your stay with us, you will receive multiple doses of the investigational medicine i.e. once a day for 5 days and we will conduct a number of assessments to check your safety and to help us understand how your body processes the drug.
+- During your stay with us, you will receive a single dose of the investigational medicine and we will conduct a number of assessments to check your safety and to help us understand how your body processes the drug.

-- After your stay with us you will return for 1 follow-up visit 7 days after you are discharged from the unit.
+- After your stay with us, you will return for 1 follow-up visit 11 days after you are discharged from the unit.

 *Only 1x screening appointment required